Hikone / 彦根市(Shiga)

 Getting there and around

-From JR Tokyo Station, take the Tokaido Shinkansen and get off at Maibara Station, then transfer to the JR Biwako Line and get off at Hikone Station.
+Take the JR Tokaido Shinkansen [Bullet Train] and disembark at Maibara Station, transfer to the JR Biwako Line and disembark at JR Hikone Station.

 • Hikone